An Analytic Model For Magnetically-Dominated Accretion Disks: Comparison to Other Accretion Disk Models

 As a result, if one assumes a SS73 $\alpha$ disk with $\alpha \sim 0.1-1$, then even for $\dot{m}$ below/around the Eddington limit one obtains the well-known result that the disk should fragment ($Q_{\rm SS} \lesssim 1$) outside of a few hundred gravitational radii.
 For the conditions in the simulations shown in Fig.~\ref{fig:sim.model.comparison} ($m_{7} \sim 1$ and super-Eddington $\dot{M} \sim 20\,{\rm M_{\odot}\,yr^{-1}}$) the prediction would be $Q_{\rm SS} \lesssim 1$ outside of a radius as small as $\sim 10^{-5}\,$pc.
 Instead, we see in the simulations and model that, at all radii out to a few pc, $Q \gg 1$ and even $Q_{\rm thermal} \gtrsim 1$ (where we do not include magnetic or turbulent support but still see larger $Q$ because of the greatly reduced surface densities).

 This also makes it clear that the simplified models we propose are not technically $\alpha$ models, since the effective $\alpha$ is not constant, though it does vary relatively weakly.

 One non-intuitive result, comparing our default models to SS73 in Fig.~\ref{fig:sim.model.comparison}, is that the rms magnetic field strength {\em in absolute units} is actually {\em larger} in an SS73 disk (assuming $v_{t} \sim v_{A}$)!
-Indeed, computing the ratio from the analytic expressions above and from SS73: $B_{\rm SS73}/B \sim 12\,m_{7}^{9/80}\tilde{r}^{1/48}\alpha_{0.1}^{1/20}\dot{m}^{-3/40}r_{ff,\,5}^{-1/16}$ -- i.e.\ an order of magnitude stronger fields appear in an SS73 disk, with extremely weak dependence on any parameter.
+Indeed, computing the ratio from the analytic expressions above and from SS73:\footnote{We formally estimate the magnetic properties from SS73 by assuming $\alpha$ primarily arises from Maxwell stress, appropriate for e.g.\ MRI-driven transport.
+Adding e.g.\ a mean poloidal field to SS73 does not change our discussion.} $B_{\rm SS73}/B \sim 12\,m_{7}^{9/80}\tilde{r}^{1/48}\alpha_{0.1}^{1/20}\dot{m}^{-3/40}r_{{\rm ff},\,5}^{-1/16}$ -- i.e.\ an order of magnitude stronger fields appear in an SS73 disk, with extremely weak dependence on any parameter.
 But of course the models here feature much larger \Alf\ speed ($v_{A} \equiv |{\bf B}|/\sqrt{4\pi\rho}$) and orders-of-magnitude lower $\beta \sim P_{\rm thermal}/P_{\rm B} \sim c^{2}_{s}/v^{2}_{A}$ compared to SS73: $v_{A} \gg c_{s}$ in the models here, while $v_{A} \ll c_{s}$ in SS73.
 But because of the enormous difference in density of the models (where $\rho$ and $P_{\rm thermal}$ in SS73 are larger than here by factors $\sim 10^{6}$), even a relatively large $|{\bf B}|$ in SS73 (needed to explain some $\alpha \sim 0.1$) still gives very low $v_{A} \ll c_{s}$ and therefore negligible magnetic disk support.
 This difference in $|{\bf B}|$, however, has important consequences for formation of these disks, helping to emphasize the point made in \papertwo\ that the magnetic flux from the ISM needed to supply these disks is not particularly large (corresponding to completely ``mundane'' ISM field strengths).
 This is also important to keep in mind when considering potential observable signatures.